Others have been told by their Pastors that the Foolish Virgins are those who lack the 'Oil' of the Holy Spirit.

 There is Oil in the dwelling of the wise (Proverbs 21:20)

-Whoso keepeth the law is a wise son (Proverbs 28:7)
+Whoso keepeth [is guarding; observing; watching; obeying] the law [Torah] is a wise son (Proverbs 28:7)

 Gaining wisdom is the key — the secret to having that precious Oil that the five Wise Virgins had.
 Having the Oil is merely a by-product, a result of being wise, and of being known by the Bridegroom.
 As Born-Again Believers, being wise, and avoiding being foolish, is the real issue.
 It is a New Covenant [Eternal Covenant] issue.

 Yahushua confirms again and again what we have been seeing here.
 Yahushua was exhorting His Bride, when He said, "...O fools, and slow of heart to believe ALL that the prophets have spoken" (Luke 24:25).
 When Yahushua spoke those words, He spoke them as a warning to His Bride.
-He revealed that the foolish are 'slow of heart,' because they are not "DO-ers" of all the Prophets have spoken.
+In saying this, He revealed to us that the foolish are 'slow of heart,' because they are not "DO-ers" of all the Prophets have spoken.

 I am the LORD your God; walk in my statutes, and keep my judgments, and do them; 20 And hallow my sabbaths; and they shall be a sign between me and you, that ye may know that I am the LORD your God.
 (Ezekiel 20:19-20)